No module Published on Offcanvas position

 Navy Health donation helps Navy keep watch over sailors in need

-L-R: Warrant Officer of the Navy, Warrant Officer Gary Wight, AM; Chief of Navy, Vice Admiral Michael Noonan, AO, RAN; Chief Executive Officer Navy Health, Ron Wilson; Chairman Navy Health, Commodore Syd Lemon, RAN (Rtd); Rear Admiral Lee Goddard, CSC, RAN; and Commander Christina Ween, RAN; with the $15,000 cheque presented to Keeping Watch from Navy Health, during a ceremony held at Russell Offices, Canberra
+L-R: Commodore Michael Miko (Rtd) Director, Rear Admiral Adam Grunsell (Rtd) (former Chairman); Chief of Navy, Vice Admiral Mark Hammond, AO, RAN; Chief Executive Officer Navy Health, Ron Wilson; Rear Admiral Michael van Balen (Rtd) Chairman; with the $100,000 cheque presented to Keeping Watch from Navy Health, during a ceremony held at Russell Offices, Canberra

 WHAT DO OUR NAVY FAMILIES SAY?